singpolyma/badcode.rocks/content/articles/2019025 December Teardown: Robot Simulator/index.md

     .exec("cd scripts ;bash ../scripts/translate.bash " + RobotDirectionFace + " && echo $?".split('&').join('|')

 Oh, there is also some SQL present in this submission.
 It is never used, but present twice in duplicate.
 Just to have another technology at least present.

+This submission feels like a small-size replica of what happens with sprawling legacy codebases.
+No one wants to understand or edit what already exists, and only new code (in whatever the "current" stack is) gets added.
+Instead of understanding or replacing the Forth, wrap it in shell!
+Right down to exaggerations like the one above:

+    "&& echo $?".split('&').join('|')

+instead of:

+    "|| echo $?"
 </section>

 <section markdown="1">